Editors: Jackie Raphael and Celia Lam

 The centrality of the celebrity commodity to the flow of cultural and economic capital in mediascapes has been explored by scholars such as Driessens and Marshall who note that celebrities are “manufactured by the celebrity industry” (Driessens, 2012, p.
 643), and a mechanism to sell products.
 Marshall notes that the “celebrity as public individual who participates openly as a marketable commodity serves as a powerful type of legitimation of the political economic model of exchange and value – the basis of capitalism – and extends that model to include the individual (2014 , p. xlviii).

-The commodification of celebrity interactions is a lens through which celebrity bromances are explored.
-We suggest that a “bromance capital” operates in contemporary celebrity culture, wherein thebromance is not only used as a tool to draw attention to individual celebrity figures.
-It also becomes a cultural “product” which gains value as a consequence of the affective attachments it provokes.
-Expanding the discussion beyond male homosocial intimacy, we also propose the concept of comradery capital, which is inclusive of group dynamics and functions across genders.
-Comradery capital refers to inherent value of the presentation of celebrity friendships and how these are utilised for the promotion of movies, television shows, charities, and products.
+The commodification of celebrity interactions is a lens adopted by the editors in a previous publication to suggest that a “comradery capital” operates in contemporary celebrity culture.
+Comradery capital refers to the inherent value of the presentation of celebrity friendships and cast dynamic and how these are utilised for the promotion of movies, television shows, charities, and products.
 The capital can fluctuate depending on levels of authenticity and how the relationship is performed.
+It is used to refer to groups of celebrities and a mix of gender dynamics.

 We would like to capture cultures from around Asia including Japan, Korea, Dubai, Lebanon, India, China, Iran, Singapore, Pakistan, Malaysia, Israel and Indonesia.
-In examining the way comradery capital is performed and perceived in these various regions, the book would be able to capture the way in which celebrities vary their performances of friendship to take into account cultural differences of acceptable physical contact, understanding of language and slang, and the reading of sexuality and gender.
-It will also examine how comradery capital is a global promotional tool, breaking the barriers of communication.
+In examining the way comradery capital is performed and perceived in these various regions, this edited volume aims to capture the way in which celebrities vary their performances of friendship to take into account cultural differences of acceptable physical contact, understanding of language and slang, and the reading of sexuality and gender.

 We welcome contributions that focus on the political economy of comradery capital, as well as the affective/empowering dimensions of comradery capital, including fan and consumer relations.